All Episodes

 Dear colleagues, the discussion here is not about the so-called Media Freedom Act, a label given by the European Commission to this regulation, but the Media Surveillance, Control and Censorship Act, which accurately describes the nature of this regulation.

-It is unacceptable that the European Commission claims to promote the media freedom while in fact this regulation opens the doors for journalists, their employers and even their families to be subjected to surveillance and spying by the security agencies.
+It is unacceptable that the European Commission claims to promote the media freedom, while in fact, this regulation opens the doors for journalists, their employers and even their families to be subjected to surveillance and spying by the security agencies.

-Joseph Stalin said, and I quote, the press is our party's chest and most powerful weapon.
+As the shadowed rapport to In Libe for the ECR group, Joseph Stalin said, and I quote, The press is our party's shadest and most powerful weapon.

-Clearly, under the leadership of Ursula von der Leyen, the European Commission does not desire a free press, but rather a propaganda machine, which is tightly controlled and subjected to surveillance, like it was in the Soviet Union.
+Clearly, under the leadership of Ursula von der Leyen, the European Commission does not desire a free press, but rather a propaganda machine, which is tightly controlled and subjected to surveillance like it was in the Soviet Union.

 I hope Ursula von der Leyen doesn't change her name to political potential.

-Yeah, because they were talking about Stalin and yeah.
+Yeah, because they were talking about Stalin.

-There's just a few points to make on this, of course.
+there's just a few points to make on this of course.

-But the other thing as well is that with the wave of populist growth in the political parties across Europe, now, of course, you know, we all have our contentions with these populist parties and how much they're just simply seizing on the political capital of the moment and whether or not it's actually all charged by principle.
+One is that we But the other thing as well is that with the wave of populist growth in the political parties across Europe, now, of course, you know, we all have.

-And invariably, it just so happens that you just have to vote them in like you do in Italy, wait for them to screw you over and find out the hard way.
+our contentions with these populist parties and how much they're just simply seizing on the political capital of the moment and whether or not it's actually all charged by principle and invariably it just so happens that you just have to vote them in like you do in Italy, wait for them to screw you over and find out the hard way.

-But in other cases, it's more about the fact that, well, all of this apparatus is being set up by the European Commission and by all of these Europhiles in order to keep the populist threat at bay so they can clamp down on populist media so that they can, as we say, clamp down on the independent journalists so that they can control the narrative.
+But in other cases, it's more about the fact that, well, all of this apparatus is being set up by the European Commission and by all of these Europhiles in order to keep the populist threat at bay so they can clamp down on populist media so that they can as we say clamp down on the independent journalists so that they can control the narrative right it's all it's just about controlling the narrative and trying to obviously shape your perception of

-But also in making this, if these populist parties do get into power, or dare I suggest, parties even more radical than that, then they are creating this entire apparatus that those parties will then be able to inherit and use against the people who created it in the first place.
+what's going on in europe which i needn't tell you isn't great but also in making this If these populist parties do get into power, or dare I suggest parties even more radical than that, then they are creating this entire apparatus that those parties will then be able to inherit and use against the people who created it in the first place.

-I feel like the beauty of this is we've left the EU, but they're still speaking English, even though we're gone.
+I feel like the beauty of this is we've left the EU but they're still speaking English even though we're gone.

 I did think about that.